keijiro/UnityDX12MingwTest/README.md

 **UnityDX12MingwTest** is a Unity sample project that shows how to build a low-level native plugin for the DirectX 12 (D3D12) mode using the [Mingw-w64] GCC toolchain.
-Using Mingw-w64, you can build plugins on [WSL] without using Visual Studio.
+It means that now you can build DX12 plugins on [WSL] without using Visual Studio.

 [Mingw-w64]: http://mingw-w64.org/
 [WSL]: https://docs.microsoft.com/en-us/windows/wsl/about